Akarsh-B/us_elections_2018/README.md

 # us_elections_2018
-Analysis of United States Senate elections for the year 2018
+Analysis and Prediction of United States Senate elections - 2018

 * Guidelines to run Code:-